nkgithub01/FTCRoverRuckus/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## 8577 Robocats

-1) use the testing branch for all untested code
+1) Use the testing branch for all untested code

-2)once you have tested the code and think it works properly, merge the testing branch with the master branch
+2) Once you have tested the code and think it works properly, merge the testing branch with the master branch